rphscullyni21/rphscullyni21/README.md

 Welcome to my GitHub profile!

-I'm Nick Cully, a passionate Junior Software Engineer with a love for open-source projects and solving complex problems through programming.
+I'm Nick Cully, a passionate self taught Web Developer with a love for open-source projects and solving complex problems through programming.
 I have a passion for Engineering and quite literally using the mind to fix real world issues and turn things inside my head into reality, not just in programming but I also have a few 3D printers that I use to build all sorts of fun things, including many different puzzles, models, and even a fully functioning cutaway of a Rolls Royce Jet Engine!

 ## About Me